KoCMoHaBTa/MHDependencyKit/README.md

 - **UIViewControllerDependencyResolver** - a resolver between 2 view controlers, that appear directly one after another
 - **UIViewControllerConsumerDependencyResolver** - a resolver for a single view controller
 - **UIViewControllerContextDependencyResolver** - a resolver between 2 view controllers, no matter at what point they appear in the app
+- **UIViewControllerConsumerContextDependencyResolver** - a resolver from nothing (Void) to UIViewController, no matter when it appear in the workflow.
+Could be used to resolve initial dependencies from AppDelegate.
 - **UIStoryboardSegueDependencyResolver** - a resolver for a given storyboard instance

 ## Installation